Yinith/ComputerVision-stuff/README.md

 # ComputerVision-stuff
-Here I upload my experiments while tinkering with OpenCV and deep learning.
+Here are my experiments tinkering with OpenCV and deep learning.